bsc-wdc/dislib/docs/source/user-guide.rst

 randomization in order to make them different.
 The accuracy of the joint prediction can be greater than that of individual decision trees.
 One advantage of Random Forests is that you cannot overfit by increasing the number of trees.
 Several variations of random forests have been proposed and implemented.
-A fundamental paper that has been cited extensively is Breiman 2001, which describes the following method for classification problems:
+A fundamental paper that has been cited extensively is [Bre01]_, which describes the following method for classification problems:

-"For building each tree, the original sample set is replaced by a set of the same size, obtained by drawing with replacement (this method is called bootstrap aggregating or bagging).
+    For building each tree, the original sample set is replaced by a set of the same size, obtained by drawing with replacement (this method is called bootstrap aggregating or bagging).
 At each tree node, a certain number of random features is selected (random feature selection).
 The sample set is splitted in two according to the values of these features, and a metric called 'Gini impurity' is computed for every split.
 The Gini impurity measures how heterogeneous is one sample set with respect to the target variable.
 The split with the lowest 'Gini impurity' is selected, and the subsamples are propagated to the children nodes.
-The trees grown are not pruned."
+The trees grown are not pruned.

 Ensemble estimators can be implemented in an embarrassingly parallel pattern.
-You can do this with scikit-learn's RandomForestClassifier using a joblib.parallel_backend and setting the n_jobs parameter.
+You can do this with scikit-learn's RandomForestClassifier using a ``joblib.parallel_backend`` and setting the ``n_jobs`` parameter.
 However, you need to be able to load your data into memory for each processor or to use memory mapped arrays, which can be tricky specially with a distributed backend.

 In our implementation, the samples as a whole are written into a binary file and accessed using memory maps (the COMPSs runtime manages the transfers to other nodes when needed).
 We used this approach because the performance penalty of